tangledpath/csv-batcher/README.md

 # csv-batcher
-A python-based, multiprocess CSV batcher suitable for use with dataframes or other tools that deal with large CSV files (or those that require timely processing).
+A lightweight, python-based, multiprocess CSV batcher suitable for use with dataframes or other tools that deal with large CSV files (or those that require timely processing).

 ## Installation